v-exec/Drone-Dreams/README.md

 Each user's mouse coordinates (or touch coordinates, for mobile) on the canvas are sent, along with a unique user ID to maintain persistent control over the same parameters, to PureData, which then handles the allocation of parameters and communication with the DAW.

+Node communicates with Pd through a direct TCP connection, requiring an open port for the process in the network the machine running Pd is connected to.

 ## Dependancies

 _Drone Dreams_' site runs on NodeJS, and has the following dependencies: